jcapecci09/MultiFastaCollector/README.md

 ```

 ## Installation
-Requires Git to be installed on your system
+Disclaimer: Requires Git to be installed on your system

+The run this comand
 ```bash
 pip install git+https://github.com/jcapecci09/MultiFastaCollector.git
 ```